-TWENTY-TWO YEARS OF INTERVIEWS OF ADULTS WITH BLLs ≥10 μg/dL REGARDING THEIR CHILDREN'S POTENTIAL EXPOSURE TO "TAKE HOME" LEAD

-Since October 15, 1997 there have been 2,071 questionnaires completed over the telephone with adults with BLLs $\geq 10 \mu g/dL$ .
-Table 11 indicates the number of households with children ( $\leq$ six years old) potentially exposed to take home lead from adults with BLLs $\geq 10 \mu g/dL$ .
-Twenty-five percent of the households where an adult had an elevated BLL had children age $\leq 6$ living or spending time in the home (Table 12).
-Children from only 163 (34.2%) of these 556 households were tested for blood lead.
-Among the 163 households where the child's blood test results were reported, 53 (34.6%) reported a child with a blood lead level $\geq 10 \mu g/dL$ .
+TWENTY-FOUR YEARS OF INTERVIEWS OF ADULTS WITH BLLs ≥10 μg/dL REGARDING THEIR CHILDREN'S POTENTIAL EXPOSURE TO "TAKE HOME" LEAD telephone with adults with BLLs $\geq 10 \ \mu g/dL$ .
+Table 10 indicates the number of households with children ( $\leq$ six years old) potentially exposed to take home lead from adults with BLLs $\geq 10 \ \mu g/dL$ .
+Twenty-five percent of the households where an adult had an elevated BLL had children age $\leq 6$ living or spending time in the home (Table 10).
+Children from only 167 (29.6%) of these 563 households were tested for blood lead.
+Among the 167 households where the child's blood test results were reported, 54 (32.5%) reported a child with a blood lead level $\geq 10 \ \mu g/dL$ .
 Contact information for individuals reporting young children in their household who had not been tested for lead was forwarded to MDHHS so that a letter could be sent encouraging adults in those households to have the children tested for lead.